 Visitors vs Visits Explained

 This is the rule, but as always there are quite a few exceptions.
-The above does NOT necessarily apply if your visitor:
+For more information on the same, you can refer to the article.

 Sources of Traffic

-The next section shows you and overview of traffic sources to your selected projects.
+The next section shows you an overview of traffic sources for your selected projects.
 Use this section in the same way as the visitor summary data to toggle on and off your different data sources.

 To learn more about traffics sources read our dedicated help article on Understanding Traffic Sources.